-Marketplace’s 1,500-plus chaplains serve the helps and hurts of life, 365 days a year, encouraging those with bruised relationships, family issues or other life problems which effect today’s business place.
+Marketplace’s 1,500-plus chaplains serve the help and hurt of life, 365 days a year, encouraging those with bruised relationships, family issues, or other life problems which affect today’s business place.
 Many company leaders said having Marketplace Chaplains work with their employees is more important than the candy and flowers which overflowed American workplaces this week.

 “Marketplace Chaplains is an organization we contract with for chaplains to call on our dealerships.
 The chaplains come by our dealerships weekly to say hello, speak with our team members and handle any personal issues they need to talk about,” said Huffiness Auto Dealerships Owner Ray Huffiness.

 “When employees have a resource to consult about issues they’re wrestling with, they are less likely to take those burdens into the workplace and better able to manage them,” said Margaret Caput, a longtime Vice-President of Human Resources.
 She added it affects productivity and can help reduce absenteeism.